Weapon 'accidentally discharged' at Atlanta airport causing panic, halted flights

+According to the released statement, the TSA officer "advised the passenger not to touch the property, and as he opened the compartment containing the prohibited item, the passenger lunged into the bag and grabbed a firearm, at which point it discharged."

+TSA said the passenger then fled the area and ran out of the airport exit.

-ATLANTA — The Atlanta Airport tweeted there was not an active shooter at the airport on Saturday.
+The Atlanta Airport had tweeted earlier Saturday afternoon there was not an active shooter at the airport, which was also confirmed in the TSA release.

 "There is not an active shooter.
 There was an accidental discharge at the Airport.
 There is no danger to passengers or employees.
 An investigation is ongoing, more information will be published on this channel," the airport tweeted.

 In a follow-up tweet, the airport said that a "weapon accidentally discharged at ATL's screening area."
-They did not provide further details on the circumstances of the discharge.
+At that time, officials had not provided further details on the circumstances of the discharge.

 A little before 3:30 p.m., the airport said officials had given an all-clear and that "normal operations are beginning."

 Social media posts showed an evident panic caused by confusion following the discharge.
-Numerous accounts of passengers reporting the panic were posted to social media.
+Numerous accounts of passengers fleeing the airport were posted to social media.

-Atlanta mayoral candidate and City Councilman Andre Dickens said he spoke to the airport's general manager and police chief and confirmed there was not an active shooter, with an investigation ongoing into the "loud bang" that caused the panic.

 One passenger, BYU professor Eva Witesman, tweeted she was waiting for the plane train when she heard "yelling and people rushing down the escalator from the security area" amid rumors of an active shooter.
 One video posted to social media showed numerous people on the ground in the security area, with cordons scattered about.